janosh/svelte-multiselect/readme.md

    name: string | null = null
    ```

    Applied to the `<input>` element.
 Sets the key of this field in a submitted form data object.
+See [form example](https://svelte-multiselect.netlify.app/form).

 1. ```ts
    noMatchingOptionsMsg: string = `No matching options`